sidsharma27/Agora-iOS-Tutorial-Swift-1to1/README.md

 # Agora iOS Tutorial for Swift - 1 to 1

 ## Integrate the Agora SDK
 Create a new Xcode project and spin it up as a Single View Application.
 Next, open Terminal and navigate to the project folder.
 Now, create a Podfile using `pod init` and open the Podfile.
-Add the 'AgoraRtcEngine_iOS' pod to your Podfile, save it, and install the Podfile back inside Terminal.
+Add the `AgoraRtcEngine_iOS` pod to your Podfile, save it, and install the Podfile back inside Terminal.

 ```bash
 pod init